Training Dynamics Impact Post-Training Quantization Robustness: Introduction

 \section{Introduction}

 Deep learning has already entered the low-bit era \citep{nvfp4_2025}.
-This transition has been enabled by specialized hardware support and algorithmic innovations, with quantization serving as the core technology driving these low-precision workloads.
-Modern neural networks are surprisingly \textit{quantizable}, and even modern large language models (LLMs) trained over trillions of tokens in mixed formats of 16 and 32 bits of precision can be quantized after training into a zoo of low-bit formats, leading to a widespread adoption throughout the entire model deployment workflow, and large interest from both hobbyists and model service providers.
+This transition has been enabled by specialized hardware support and algorithmic innovations, with quantization serving as the core technology driving low-precision workloads.
+Modern neural networks are surprisingly \textit{quantizable}, and even modern large language models (LLMs) trained over trillions of tokens in 16 and 32 bits of precision can be quantized into a zoo of low-bit formats, leading to a widespread adoption throughout the entire model deployment workflow, and large interest from both hobbyists and model service providers.
 In the following we will denote this workflow as \emph{post-training quantization} (PTQ).